-Funds for planning and public services are determined based on needs articulated in state and local hazard mitigation planning documents, and through consultations and outreach efforts at the county and city levels.
-In the 2017 CDBG-MIT program, the State prioritizes activities that benefit protected classes and vulnerable populations, as well as support the development of subrecipient capacity to build community resilience and disaster preparedness.
-Eligible applicants include local governments and nonprofits, and evaluation criteria includes alignment with local hazard mitigation plans, determined needs, risk reduction to protected classes, LMI benefit, and benefit to the MID.
+Funds for planning and public services were are determined based on needs articulated in state and local hazard mitigation planning documents, and through consultations and outreach efforts at the county and city levels.
+The state will prioritize In the 2017 CDBG-MIT program, the State prioritizes activities that benefit protected classes and vulnerable populations and, as well as support the development of subrecipient capacity building relative toto build community resilience and disaster preparedness.
+Subrecipients will be considered at the county Eligible applicants include local governments and municipality levels, according to nonprofits, and evaluation criteria includes alignment with local hazard mitigation plans, determined needs, and relationrisk reduction to protected classes, LMI benefit, and benefit to the MID.